JulioLoayzaM/CroissantBot/docs/ext/ext-modules.rst

 For PostgreSQL databases
 ------------------------

-The :py:mod:`db` module provides two classes:
+The :py:mod:`db` module provides the base :py:class:`db.DatabaseConnection` class.

--  A base class, :py:class:`db.DatabaseConnection`,
-   which can connect and disconnect from a database, and check whether it is currently connected.
+It can connect and disconnect from a database, and check whether it is currently connected.

--  The actual class, :py:class:`db.MusicDatabaseConnection`,
-   to manage the music database used by the :ref:`Playlist cog <cogs/playlist:playlist>`.
+The :py:mod:`music_db` module provides the :py:class:`music_db.MusicDatabaseConnection` class, which can manage the music database used by the :ref:`Playlist cog <cogs/playlist:playlist>`.